-- (a) Bollywood dance performance by a film actor in a film and consideration charged is ₹1,45,000. - (b) Carnatic music performance by a classical singer to promote a brand of readymade garments and consideration charged is ₹1,30,000. - (c) Carnatic music performance by a classical singer in a music concert and consideration charged is ₹1,55,000. - (d) Kathak dance performance by a classical dancer in a cultural programme and consideration charged is ₹1,45,000.
+- (a) Bollywood dance performance by a film actor in a film and consideration charged is ₹1,45,000 TAM - (b) Carnatic music performance by a classical singer to promote a brand of readymade garments and consideration charged is ₹1,30,000. → Toxolle - (c) Carnatic music performance by a classical singer in a music concert and consideration charged is ₹1,55,000. → Toxoble - (d) Kathak dance performance by a classical dancer in a cultural programme and consideration charged is ₹1,45,000. → k xemp+

-19. Right to admission to various events
+19. Right to admission to various events | 2000 .

-- (i) Services by way of admission to a museum, national park, wildlife sanctuary, tiger reserve or zoo - (ii) Services by way of admission to a protected monument so declared under the Ancient Monuments and Archaeological Sites & Remains Act 1958 or any of the State Acts, for the time being in force - (iii) Services by way of right to admission to: - (a) Circus, dance, or the atrical performance including drama or ballet; - (b) Award function, concert, pageant, musical performance or any sporting event other than a recognised sporting event - (c) Recognised sporting event; - (d) Planetarium, where the consideration for right to admission to the events or places as referred to in items (a), (b), (c) or (d) above is not more than ₹500 per person.
+Services by way of admission to a museum, national park, wildlife sanctuary, tiger reserve or zoo (ii) Services by way of admission to a protected monument so declared under the Ancient Monuments and Archaeological Sites & Remains Act 1958 or any of the State Acts, for the time being in force where the consideration for right to admission to the events or places as referred to in items (a), (b) (c) or (d) above is not more than ₹500 per person.